pcaston/OpenPeerPower.github.io/source/_integrations/auth.markdown

 ha_domain: auth
 ---

-This integration creates the endpoints for the [authentication system](/docs/authentication/) that is built into Home Assistant.
+This integration creates the endpoints for the [authentication system](/docs/authentication/) that is built into Open Peer Power.
 There are no configuration options for this integration directly as it relies on the auth system in the core.